pvdabeel/prolog/Documentation/Handbook/14-doc-output.md

   - `run` — runtime dependency check
   - `confirm` — verify that a running dependency is available
   - `download` — fetch source from a mirror
-  - `fetchonly` — fetch only, do not build
   - `verify` — assumed dependency that needs manual verification
 - **Package atom** — repository, category, name, and version (e.g.
   `portage://dev-libs/openssl-3.1.4`).